Fall 2019 Admissions for the Spring 2020 Term

 Admissions to the Master of Science in Government Information Leadership (M.S.
 GIL) program with concentrations in CFO, CIO, Cyber-L, Cyber Security (Cyber-S) and ITPM are closed.
 No new applications will be accepted.

-- Admissions to the Chief Information Officer - Leadership Development Program (CIO-LDP) is open to existing CIC students and new applicants.
+Admissions to the Chief Information Officer Leadership Development Program (CIO-LDP) Spring 2020 Cohort are open to new applicants and existing CIC students.